-YNAB claims to save users significant amounts of money over the course of the year, but the annual price tag of $84 may scare off some potential users.
+YNAB claims to save you money over the course of the year, but the annual price tag of $99 may scare off some potential users.

 The zero-based budgeting approach has given YNAB a dedicated user base.
 For those who are willing to try a more stringent budget, YNAB offers a lot of instructional resources and customer service.
 They also have the ability for you to synchronize balances and transactions as well as manually reconcile that data with your own numbers.